-When you think about elder abuse, usually the first thought that comes to mind is that it happens in nursing homes, where staff members are the perpetrators.
+When you think about elder abuse, the first thought that comes to mind is it happens in nursing homes..
+Where staff members are the perpetrators.

-But when I interviewed U.S. Secretary of Aging Kathy Greenlee about the topic a few years back for Healthline, she said elder abuse more commonly occurs at the hands of the senior’s own family members, often in the form of financial abuse.
+But when I interviewed U.S. Secretary of Aging Kathy Greenlee about the topic a few years back for Healthline, said elder abuse occurs… at the hands of the senior’s own family members… Often in the form of financial abuse.

-And a new study shows that even when it comes to nursing homes and other long-term care facilities, the most common abusers aren’t staff members.
+And a new study shows that in nursing homes and other long-term care facilities … the most common abusers aren’t staff members.
 In fact, it’s more often the other elderly residents doing the abusing.